Skip navigation

 ADVOCACY MANAGER

-Tony comes from Ballarat, Victoria where he lives with his young family.
+Tony comes from Ballarat, Victoria where he lives with his young daughter.
 Tony has extensive experience in advocacy, community education and engagement experience throughout Australia and is passionate about action on climate change and championing wind energy.
 He is currently conducting research at University of Melbourne and has previously obtained a Bachelor of Natural Environment and Wilderness Studies with Honours in Sociology from University of Tasmania.
 His side passion is beekeeping which saw him spend time in the Northern Territory, assisting the Thamarrurr Rangers experiment with Australian stingless beekeeping.

 Neville Mattick